Anjalii1206/Coffers_Cube/README.md

-# 🍽️ Food Delivery Website
+# 🍽️ COFFERS CUBE : A Food Delivery Website

-Welcome to our **Full-Stack Food Delivery Website**!
-This project allows users to explore restaurants, add items to their cart, and securely complete their orders using **Stripe** for payments.
+Welcome to my **Full-Stack Food Delivery Website : COFFERS CUBE**!
+This project allows users to explore Menu Items, Add items to their cart, and securely complete their orders using **Stripe** for payments with Admin Dashboard.

 ## 🚀 Tech Stack